-Description optionName Database Specifies the database to be used for geocoding.
+Option Name Description Database Specifies the database to be used for geocoding.
 Only databases that have been defined in the Management Console are available.
-DatabasePreference Specifies which geocoding databases to use.
-One of the following: PreferCustom Use both standard databases and custom databases, but give preference to candidates from custom databases.
+Database preference Specifies which geocoding databases to use.
+One of the following: Prefer custom database Use both standard databases and custom databases, but give preference to candidates from custom databases.
 Use this option if you feel your custom database is superior to the standard database.
-PreferStandard Use both standard databases and custom databases, but give preference to candidates from standard databases.
-CustomOnly Use only custom databases.
+Prefer standard database Use both standard databases and custom database but give preference to candidates from standard databases.
+Use custom databases only Use only custom databases.
 Ignore standard databases.
-StandardOnly Use only standard databases.
+Use standard databases only Use only standard databases.
 Ignore custom databases.
-Both Use both standard databases and custom databases.
-In cases where candidates are returned from both, the standard database is preferred.
+Use both custom and standard databases Use both standard databases and custom databases and custom databases and custom databases and custom databases are returned from the standard database is preferred.
 Default.
 The results from a custom database have a "U" at the end of the result code.
 Results from an address database have an "A" at the end of the match score.
-For example: S5HPNTSCZA is a match score that comes from an address database, while S5HPNTSCZU comes from a custom database.
-For more information, see Result Codes for International Geocoding on page 42.
+For example S5HPNTSCZA is a match score that comes from an address database, while S5HPNTSCZU comes from a custom database.
+For more information, see Result Codes for International Geocoding on page 40.